-The visiting hours are adapted solely to the duty shifts and night shifts already start in the No visits on the weekend afternoon.
+The visiting hours are adapted solely to the duty shifts and night shifts already start in the afternoon.
 Therefore, there is no opportunity to visit on the weekend and insufficient opportunity to visit in the evening and late afternoon.
 Several detainees stressed that many visitors only had time on the weekend and that it would be desirable to receive weekend visits.